 Finally, your vehicle must contain a high visibility jacket.
 In Spain this is compulsory for all motorways and busy roads when a driver and/or passenger exits a vehicle immobilised on a carriageway, at night, or in poor visibility.
 The jackets need to be carried within the passenger compartment of the vehicle.

-If you're driving in Portugal you will need a GB sticker or UK registration plates with the GB Euro symbol, headlamp converters, and a warning triangle.
+If you're driving in Portugal you will need a UK sticker (which replaced the requirement to have a GB sticker, from 28 September 2021) or UK registration plates with the UK identifier and symbol, headlamp converters, and a warning triangle.

 Warning Triangle Rules in Portugal